Genera1Z/MultiScaleFusion/readme.md

-# GDR : Grouped Discrete Representation for Object-Centric Learning
+# MSF : Multi-Scale Fusion for Object Representation

 ## About

-Official implementation of paper "*Grouped Discrete Representation for Object-Centric Learning*" available on [arXiv:2411.02299](https://arxiv.org/abs/2411.02299).
+Official implementation of paper "*Multi-Scale Fusion for Object Representation*" available on [arXiv:2410.01539](https://arxiv.org/abs/2410.01539).

-**GDR is *re-implemented* upon codebase [VQ-VFM-OCL](https://github.com/Genera1Z/VQ-VFM-OCL).
+**MSF is *re-implemented* upon codebase [VQ-VFM-OCL](https://github.com/Genera1Z/VQ-VFM-OCL).
 For more details, models, checkpoints, datasets and results, please visit this repo.**

 Quantative results: